Why Your Partner Overreacts to Small Things

 You are no longer simply speaking.
 You are managing the risk of their mood changing as the price of being heard.

 Spontaneity reduces.
 Directness reduces.
 Small preferences are held back.
 Practical concerns are delayed.
 Questions are wrapped in explanation before they are asked.
-You become alert to facial expression, silence, movement, tone, timing.
+You become alert to facial expression, silence, movement, tone, and timing.

 That is a serious shift.